2013 corruption scandal in Turkey: Government reaction

 Erdoğan defended Halkbank chief executive Süleyman Aslan, describing him as "honest person".
-Aslan was charged with taking bribes by the prosecutors while the police are said to reportedly have found US$4.5 million in cash stored in shoe boxes in Aslan’s home.
+Aslan was charged with taking bribes by the prosecutors while the police are said to reportedly have found US$4.5 million in cash stored in shoe boxes in Aslan's home.
 After Aslan was arrested the bank's stock went down 32% for the year.
 Erdoğan also threatened Francis Ricciardone, the U.S. ambassador to Turkey, with expulsion.

 Erdoğan left the country for an official visit to Pakistan on 23 December, while the scandal was dominating the headlines.

 Muhammed Mısır, a bureaucrat in the Ministry of Health, resigned after bribery allegations on 24 December.

 Muammer Güler (Minister of the Interior) and Zafer Çağlayan (Minister of Economy), both of whose sons were arrested in the anti-corruption operation, resigned together on the morning of 25 December.
 That same afternoon, Erdoğan Bayraktar (Minister of Environment and Urban Planning) resigned both as minister and as a member of parliament.
 Bayraktar said that he did not take kindly to having been forced into resignation, and that Prime Minister Recep Tayyip Erdoğan should resign as well, claiming that he had done everything with the Prime Minister's approval.

 İdris Naim Şahin, former Minister of the Interior, has resigned from Justice and Development Party on 25 December.
 He said the government's crackdown on the police organization and the judiciary system could not be explained with reason or the notions of law and justice.

 450 policemen in the Financial Crimes department were forbidden to enter the Istanbul Security Department HQ.

-Erdal Kalkan, a member of parliament in the constituency of Izmir from the ruling AKP, resigned from his party on 26 December because of the ongoing scandal.
+Erdal Kalkan, a member of parliament in the constituency of İzmir from the ruling AKP, resigned from his party on 26 December because of the ongoing scandal.
 Haluk Özdalga, Member of Parliament in the constituency of Ankara, resigned from AKP for the same reason.
-Ertuğrul Günay, another MP in the constituency of Izmir and former Minister of Culture, was the third one to resign from AKP.
+Ertuğrul Günay, another MP in the constituency of İzmir and former Minister of Culture, was the third one to resign from AKP.
 These three ex-members of AKP were each separately had been on investigation by AKP's internal discipline committee with the accusation of opposing AKP's own regulations.
 They all resigned before the committee reached a verdict.

 On 31 December, Burdur deputy Hasan Hami Yıldırım resigned from the AKP, reducing the number of AKP parliamentarians to 320.
 Yıldırım accused the government of obstructing the investigation into the scandal.
 He also criticized the campaign of “insults” and “defamation” against Islamic scholar Fethullah Gülen and his Hizmet movement, which he considered an attempt to "eradicate a civil society movement.”